rism-digital/verovio-reference-book/_book/05-toolkit-reference/03-toolkit-methods.md

 {% include method-doc file="rendertomidifile-filename" %}
 ### RenderToPAE

-Render the content to Plaine and Easie.
+Render a document to Plaine and Easie.

-Only the top staff / layer is exported.
+Only the top staff / layer is exported.The PAE as a string

 **Returns**

-`std::string`
+`std::string` – The PAE as a string

 **Original header**